-Final report cards (fourth quarter) will not be released until all fees are reconciled through the business office.
+Report cards and transcripts will not be released until all fees are reconciled through the business office.
 Student records are open to and may be obtained by the parent or guardian, as long as there is not an outstanding balance.